testflows/TestFlows-WebSite/source/handbook/index.md

 writing advanced parallel tests that require test-to-test communication and could be executed in a hive mode on multi-node clusters.

+# Differentiating Features

+**{% testflows %}** has the following differentiating features that makes it stand out from a plenty of other open and closed source test frameworks.

+**Use what you need design**

+**{% testflows %}** has many advanced features but it allows you to use only the pieces that you need.
+For example, if you don't want to use requirements you don't have to or if you don't want to break your tests into steps or using behavior driven step keywords that is perfectly fine.
+At the heart, **{% testflows %}** is just a collection of Python modules so you are always in control and you are not forced to use anything that you don't need.

+**Supports requirements oriented quality assurance process**

+An enterprise quality assurance process must always revolve around ***requirements***.
+However, requirements are most often ignored in software development groups even at large companies. **{% testflows %}** is designed to break that trend and allows to write and work with requirements just like you work with code.
+However, if you are not ready to use requirements then you don't have to.

+Whether you realize it or not the only true purpose of writing any test is _to verify one or more requirements_ and it does not really matter if you have clearly identified these requirements or not. _Tests verify requirements_ and each requirement must be verified by either fully automated, semi-automated or manual test.
+If you don't have any tests to verify some requirement then you can't be sure that requirement is met or that the next version of your software does not break it.

+With **{% testflows %}** you don't have to wait for your company's culture related to handling and managing requirements to change.
+You are able to write and manage requirements yourself just like code.
+Requirements are simply written in Markdown document where each requirement has a unique identifier and version.
+These documents are the source of the requirements that you can convert to Python requirement objects which you can easily link with your tests. **{% testflows %}** allows one-to-one, one-to-many, many-to-one, or many-to-many requirement to test relationships to match real-world complexities of requirement verification.

+**Allows to write test programs not just tests**

+**{% testflows %}** allows you to write Python _test programs_ not just tests.
+A _test program_
+can execute any number of tests.
+This provides the unsurpassed flexibility to match any project needs.
+Tests are not decoupled from test flow where the flow defines a precise order of how tests are executed.
+However, you can write many kind of test runners using the framework if you need them.
+For example, you can write _test programs_ that read tests cases from databases, API endpoints or file systems and trigger your test cases based on any condition.
+By writing a _test program_ you are in total control of how you want to structure and approach testing of a given project.

+Through its flexibility, **{% testflows %}** helps to avoid test tools fragmentation where each project in a company sooner or later starts to use their own test framework and nobody knows how to run tests written by other groups and reporting accross groups becomes inconsistent and difficult to follow.

+**Allows to write self-documenting tests with explicitly defined test procedures**

+**{% testflows %}** provides tools for test authors to break tests into test [Step]s and use behavior driven step keywords such as [Given], [When], [Then] and others to make tests and test procedures pleasantly readable.
+Breaking tests into steps brings the advantage of test code becoming self-documenting, provides an easy way to auto-generate formal documentation such as test specification without doing any extra work, produces detailed test logs and test fail debugging.

+Test steps can also be made reusable allowing test authors to create reusable steps modules that greatly simplify writing new test scenarios.
+Just like you write regular programs by using function calls you can modularize tests by using reusable test steps.
+Using reusable steps produces clean test code and greatly improves readability and maintainability of tests.

+**Allows to write asynchronous tests**

+Writing asynchronous tests is as easy as writing regular tests.
+**{% testflows %}** even allows you to run asynchronous and synchronous test code in the same test program.

+**Allows to auto-generate test specifications**

+If your test process or your manager requires you to produce formal test specifications that must describe procedure of each test then you can easily auto-generate these documents using **{% testflows %}**.

+**Supports writing semi-automated and manual tests**

+Testing real-world applications usually is not done only by fully automated test scenarios.
+Most often verification requires a mix of automated, semi-automated and manual tests.

+**{% testflows %}** allows to unify your testing and provides uniform test reporting no matter what type of tests you need for you project by natively supporting authoring of automated, semi-automated and manual tests.

+**Supports authoring parallel tests and executing tests in parallel**

+**{% testflows %}** natively supports authoring of parallel tests and executing tests in parallel with fine-grain control of what and where runs in parallel.
+Asynchronous tests are also supported and allow to run thousands of concurrent tests at the same time.
+Mixing parallel and asynchronous tests is also supported.

+**Uses everything is a test approach**

+It uses everything is a test approach that allows unified treatment of any code that is executed during testing.
+There are no second class test code.
+If test fails in setup or teardown or during execution of one of its actions the fail is treated in exactly same way.
+This avoids mixing analysis of why the test failed with test execution and results in clean and uniform approach to testing.

+**Uses message based protocol**

+It is built on top of a messaging protocol.
+This brings many benefits including ability to transform test output and logs into variety of different formats as well as enables advanced parallel testing.

+**Supports test log storage and test data analytics using ClickHouse**

+**{% testflows %}** test logs were designed to be easily stored in [ClickHouse].
+Given that testing produces huge amounts of data this integration brings test data analytics right to your fingertips.

+**Test data visualization using Grafana**

+Standard [Grafana] dashboards are available to visualize your test data stored in [ClickHouse].
+Additional dashboards can be easily created in [Grafana] to highlight test results that are the most important for your project.

 # Using Handbook

 This handbook is a one-page document that you can search using standard